History of Los Angeles Metro Rail and Busway: Blue Line reopens as the A Line; new line letter designations

-When the Blue Line reopened on November 2, 2019, it was redubbed the A Line, while retaining its blue coloring on maps.
-This was the beginning of a process under which Metro Rail and Busway lines would begin to be identified by a letter name rather than the previous system of colors.
+When the entire Blue Line reopened on November 2, 2019, it was renamed the A Line, while retaining its blue color on maps.
+This was the beginning of a process where all Metro Rail and Busway lines would be identified by a letter name rather than the previous system of colors.
 The Expo Line began to be referred to as the E Line at the same time.
 Soon after, the Red Line became the B Line, the Green Line became the C Line, the Purple Line became the D Line, the Gold Line became the L Line, the Orange Line became the G Line, and the Silver Line became the J Line.